Key Takeaways

 A rule of thumb is to use your keywords in about 70% of your H-tags and always in your H1.

-If the only tag your landing page is using is H1 you should consider adding at least the H2 and H3 (Morningscore will report not having H2 or H3 tags as an issue).
+If the only tag your landing page is using is H1, you should consider adding at least the H2 and H3 tags (Morningscore will report not having H2 or H3 tags as an issue).

 Why is this an issue?
 Firstly, readability.
-If you have a big piece of text that is not broken up, it will be hard for the user to read and search engines will not rank it properly.
+If you have a large block of text that is not broken up, it will be hard for the user to read and search engines will not rank it properly.

 Look at this very post and see the heading structure and also the line breaks which I use often to increase readability and headers to mark the hierarchy.